zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Jackson is also, according to Emily, “lethargic” (l ethargic).
 “Lethargic” is an adjective describing someone who doesn’t have a lot  of energy, who seems very tired or perhaps simply isn’t interested in the wor ld around him.
 Shivan says, “Have you noticed any other symptoms?”
 A “symptom” (symptom) is a physical condition that is a result of, or a consequence of,  an injury or an illness.

-So if you have, say, the flu – influenza – one of t he symptoms might be a fever, a high temperature that indicates or tells you that y ou are sick.
+So if you have, say, the flu – influenza – one of the symptoms might be a fever, a high temperature that indicates or tells you that y ou are sick.
 Shivan is asking Emily if she has noticed any other indications or s ymptoms that Jackson is depressed.
 Emily responds, “He seems to have troubl e concentrating and has insomnia.”
 “To concentrate” means to focus your att ention on something without being distracted.

 “Insomnia” (insomnia) is the inability to fall asle ep or to remain asleep.
 Someone with insomnia is often up late at night because he cannot sleep.
 In fact, insomnia really means the inability to sleep.
 It could be ca used by many different things – that is to say, it could be a symptom of many diffe rent kinds of illnesses or problems, or maybe you’re just drinking too much co ffee at night.
 Although usually the cause is more serious.
 Emily says that Jackson is having “trouble